St. Anne Catholic Community (Barrington, Illinois)

-St. Anne Catholic Church is a Roman Catholic parish of the Archdiocese of Chicago located in suburban Barrington, Illinois approximately thirty-two miles northwest of Chicago.
+St. Anne Catholic Church is a Roman Catholic parish of the Archdiocese of Chicago located in suburban Barrington, Illinois approximately 32 mi northwest of Chicago.
 Originally dedicated in 1884, St. Anne is the only Catholic parish in the Barrington area.

 In 2000, the church was expanded significantly to accommodate its 3,700+ registered parishioner families; at the time, its Campus Development Plan was the largest in the modern history of the Archdiocese.
 Rev. John Trout is the current pastor, replacing Rev. Bernard J. Pietrzak, who served the community through 2023.

 History

 Exterior of the original St. Anne Church, left, in 1910; a neo-Gothic limestone church replaced this wooden structure in the early 20th century.

 Early history

 St. Anne's history dates to the 1860s, when missionary priests celebrated the Mass in private Barrington homes, then a largely rural area.
 The original St. Anne Church was dedicated in 1884, and St. Anne's maintained a resident pastor beginning in 1905.
 St. Anne was named for St. Anne, the mother of the Virgin Mary.

 In or around 1949, St. Anne dedicated a new church at the southeast corner of Franklin and Ela Streets.
 The church served as the main worship space for the parish until the construction of the current St. Anne campus.